Abhishek-Iyer1/lane-detection/README.md

 ## Difficulties
 * The classical pipeline struggles to adjust to different times of the day, curvature in lanes, and different colours of the lanes themselves.
 * Facing issues to integrate checks for local GPU and use it for training models.
 * Only able to load 6k images from the dataset.
+Need to figure out if custom dataset generator will be able to solve memory related issues.